Economies of Scale and Scope

 - Cummins, J.D. and Xie, X.-Y. (2008) Mergers and Acquisitions in the US Property-liability Insurance Industry: Productivity and Efficiency Effects.
 Journal of Banking and Finance, Vol. 32(1), pp. 30-55.

-* The Economies of Scale and Scope further reading section is for members only.
-Please log in or subscribe to view the further reading of Economies of Scale and Scope.
+* The further reading section is for premium members only.
+Please contact us about accessing the further reading.